Mjz86/String/README.md

 does a memcpy (no alloc) if an allocation doesn't occur; if not, calls share.

 # future versions:
-* the string wrappers are available as an exponential feature.
+* the string wrapper is available as an exponential feature, the wrapper  accepts  a template pram for the properties to ensure ( `sso_cap,has_null,is_ownerized`), the stack buffer with the appropriate length will be provided ( if cap is more than sso), the string would be null terminated if required,  and the string would be easily mutable if required,  the 3 different  string wrappers can be made by using a specific template pram, or a combination of them if needed ( mutable and big sso for example).

-in the next release, ill provide wrappers for mutation, null termination , and tuned sso . i also plan to support unicode with another library component that integrates with the byte-string, currently, i want to implement the rope, but these two are planned.
+i plan to support unicode with another library component that integrates with the byte-string, currently, i want to implement the rope, but this is planned.

 # The Rope Counterpart